FlutterFlow/flutterflow-documentation/docs/resources/widgets/pages/pages.md

 #### Structure and Layout

-Each page can be structured using layout widgets like Rows, Columns, and Stacks, which help organize the other widgets on the page.
+Each page can be structured using layout widgets like `Rows`, `Columns`, and `Stacks`, which help organize the other widgets on the page.
 This organization is crucial for creating intuitive and user-friendly interfaces.

 #### Navigation

-Pages in FlutterFlow are also the main units of navigation.
-You design your app's flow by linking pages together through navigation widgets, like buttons or menu items, that can take users from one page to another.
+**Pages** in FlutterFlow are also the main units of navigation.
+You design your app's flow by linking pages together through navigation widgets, like _buttons_ or _menu items_, that can take users from one page to another.
 This makes it possible to build complex multi-page apps with varying functionalities.

 #### Interactivity

-By integrating interactive widgets, like buttons and form elements, you can make each page responsive to user inputs, leading to a dynamic user experience where actions on one page can lead to changes on another or alter the overall app behavior.
+By integrating interactive widgets, like `Button` and `Form Elements`, you can make each page responsive to user inputs, leading to a dynamic user experience where actions on one page can lead to changes on another or alter the overall app behavior.